gagolews/clustering-benchmarks/.devel/sphinx/weave/internal-validity-measures.md

-# Side Note: Cluster *(In)Validity* Measures
+(sec:internal-validity-measures)=

-Cluster *validity* measures (see, e.g., {cite}`Milligan1985:psycho,Maulik2002:cvi_comp,Halkidi2001:cluster_validity,
+# Side Note: Internal *(In)Validity* Measures

-ArbelaitzEtAl2013:extensive_CVI,XU2020:external_synthetic`)
+Internal cluster *validity* measures (see, e.g., {cite}`Milligan1985:psycho,Maulik2002:cvi_comp,Halkidi2001:cluster_validity, ArbelaitzEtAl2013:extensive_CVI,XU2020:external_synthetic`)
-are sometimes used to compare the outputs of different clustering algorithms on the same dataset.
+might aid in selecting the number of clusters a dataset should be partitioned to.
+They do not require the presence of expert labels.

-However, in {cite}`cvi`
+However, they are sometimes also used to compare the outputs of different clustering algorithms on the same dataset and judging which one is more correct.
+In {cite}`cvi`
 (see [preprint](https://github.com/gagolews/bibliography/raw/master/preprints/2021cvi.pdf))
-we have pointed out that **many measures promote rather random groupings while other ones work better as... outlier detectors**.
+we have pointed out that **many measures promote some rather random groupings while other ones work better as... outlier detectors**.

 We should therefore not deem a high value of, say, the Silhouette or Davies–Bouldin index *better* than a lower one, at least not uncritically.

-Overall, **we do not recommend relying on cluster *validity* measures to judge whether a partition is meaningful or not**.
+Overall, **we do not recommend relying on such measures to judge whether a partition is meaningful or not**.

 ## Notation

-Still, for the sake of completeness, let us recall the definitions of some of the more popular indices.
+For the sake of completeness, let us recall the definitions of some of the more popular indices.
 Their implementation is included in the [*genieclust*](https://genieclust.gagolewski.com/) package for Python and R {cite}`genieclust`.